DNYoussef/AIVillage/README.md

 - **King**: Central coordinator and task manager
 - **Sage**: Data miner and knowledge synthesizer
 - **Magi**: AI scientist for coding, iterating, and conducting experiments
-- "Agent Forge" : a system to build future agents from the model level up
+- **Agent Forge**: A system to build future agents from the model level up

 ## Key Features